 Recipe Ingredients

-Below are the ingredients needed to make this milky bar cheesecake:
+Below are the ingredients I used to make this milkybar cheesecake:

-- Cheesecake Base: The cheesecake base is made from a mixture of crushed digestive biscuits and melted butter.
+- Cheesecake Base: I made the cheesecake base from a mixture of crushed digestive biscuits and melted butter.
 Feel free to use alternative biscuits like shortbread.

 - Cheesecake decoration: I kept the decoration simple by sprinkling milkybar chocolate buttons in the centre.